 This has the only drawback is that later calls on configure() don't have any effect on already cached loggers - that shouldn't matter outside of testing though.

 5. Use a faster JSON serializer than the standard library.
-Possible alternatives are among others simple json, Ultra-JSON, or RapidJSON (Python 3 only):
+Possible alternatives are among others simple son or RapidJSON (Python 3 only):

 '''

 structlog.processors.JSONRenderer(serializer=rapidjson.dumps)

 '''